-Such an experience can be further improved by eating something delicious, meant to be tasted while moving.
+Such an experience can be further improved by eating something delicious, meant to be tasted ‘on the go’.
 Where to look for it?
 Well, it’s quite simple actually: when strolling through the vicoli, it’s easy to come across a ‘friggitoria’.
-It’s a particular kind of food shop: the name comes from the Italian verb ‘friggere’, that means ‘to fry’.
-So, not surprisingly, great part of its specialities is fried.
-It’s possible to choose which one to buy directly from the street: a difficult task, because they all look so delicious.
-One of most typical is the ‘crocché’: it’s the name used in this city for a particular type of potato croquette.
-Even if this preparation is well known worldwide, here it’s kind of special, not just for the recipe, but for an ingredient that, in some way, improves its flavor.
+It’s a particular kind of food shop: the name comes from the Italian verb ‘friggere’ (‘to fry’).
+Not surprisingly, a great part of its specialties is fried.
+It’s possible to choose which one to buy directly from the street: a difficult task because they all look so delicious.
+One of the most typical is the ‘crocché’, name used in this city for a particular kind of potato croquette.
+Even if this food is well known worldwide, here it’s kind of special, not just for the recipe, but also for an ingredient that, in some way, improves its flavor.
 This ingredient is Naples itself!
-The only way to understand what this really means, is to taste it.
+The only way to understand what this means is to taste it.

-Once again, culture has a fundamental role improving the taste of food: a popular culture in this case, deeply influenced by the Classical Age, by Ancient Greece and by the thought of its philosophers.
+Once again, culture has a fundamental role in improving the taste of food: a popular culture, deeply influenced by the Classical Age, by Ancient Greece and by the thought of its philosophers.

-rocchè is quite often confused with its ‘big brother’, the ‘panzerotto’, also known as ‘panzarotto’.
-They are in fact quite similar to each other: the panzerotto differs from the crocchè for its size and for the presence of a filling.
+he ‘crocchè’ is quite often confused with its ‘big brother’, the ‘panzerotto’, also known as ‘panzarotto’.
+They are in fact quite similar to each other: the panzerotto differs from the crocchè for its size and the presence of a filling.

-Let’s give a closer look to these two delicacies:
+Let’s give a closer look at these two delicacies:

-Crocchè is usually quite small, not more than 3/4 centimetres long.
-Its dark-gold breading looks very appetizing and covers a soft part made with potatoes, parsley and black pepper.
+The ‘crocchè’ is usually quite small, not more than 3/4 centimeters long.
+Its dark-gold breading looks very appetizing and covers a soft part made with potatoes, eggs, bread crumbs, parsley and black pepper.

 o understand something more about the ‘special ingredient’ that improves so much the taste of a crocchè, it’s useful to remember the origin and the meaning of the word ‘agoràzein’.
 It comes from ‘agorà’, a term frequently used in ancient Greece: it was the central square of a ‘polis’, the Ellenic City-State.
 Much more than a gathering place, it represented the pumping heart of a magnificent civilization.
 A meeting point not just for politicians, artists and philosophers, but also and foremost for common people.